 There are no data on the presence of semaglutide in human milk, the effects on the breastfed infant, or the effects on milk production.
 Because of the unknown potential for serious adverse reactions in the breastfed infant due to the possible accumulation of salcaprozate sodium (SNAC), an absorption enhancer in RYBELSUS®, from breastfeeding and because there are alternative formulations of semaglutide that can be used during lactation, advise patients that breastfeeding is not recommended during treatment with RYBELSUS®.

 Discontinue RYBELSUS® in women at least 2 months before a planned pregnancy due to the long washout period for semaglutide.

-Safety and efficacy of RYBELSUS® have not been established in pediatric patients (younger than 18 years).
+Safety and effectiveness of RYBELSUS® have not been established in pediatric patients.